If you ask me, freelance writing is the best way to make money online. Period.

 When you open the site, you see two boxes: What and where.
 While typing “freelance writer” or “content creator” into the first box makes sense, the trick to finding the best freelance writing jobs on Indeed is to leave the “where” box empty.
 You can also try typing “remote” into the second box.

 These strategies work because most companies hire remote writers anyway, so they don’t care if you live on the other side of the country.
 As long as you provide quality, consistent content, they’ll be happy.

 Okay, I get it.
 Craigslist doesn’t have the greatest reputation.
 More importantly, sifting through writing opportunities takes careful consideration to avoid getting scammed.
-With due diligence, however, uncovering real writing jobs on Craigslist is possible.
+With due diligence, however, uncovering real online writing jobs through Craigslist is possible.